 - Sustainable growth of, and resilience to change for, the Blue Economies of partner countries

 - Resilience to natural hazards including impact-based, climate-proof coastal flood warning systems

 Working with our international ACCORD partners, our research is helping to provide answers to policy questions for marine management.
 We are supporting our overseas partners to develop sustainable marine economies and boost their resilience to natural hazards.
 Prof. Kevin Horsburgh, NOC Chief Scientist for International Development

-ACCORD addresses and contributes to seven UN Sustainable Development Goals
+ACCORD addresses and contributes to six UN Sustainable Development Goals

 Beneficiaries and Capacity Building